 Community Levels of Service measure how the community receives the service and whether the organisation is providing community value.
 Community levels of service measures used in the asset management plan are:

-Quality How good is the service?Function Does it meet users' needs?

-• Capacity/Utilisation Is the service over or under used?
+Community Level of Service Description Quality How good is the service?
+Function Is the Transport Asset fit for purpose, does it meet user needs?
+Safety Does the Transport Asset meet the appropriate safety standards?
+Capacity/Utilisation Is the service over or under used?

 Roads, bridges and associated structures are of vital importance to the ever expanding community and industrial landscape within and around Campbelltown.
 The road network allows the community to move in, out and around the City.
 Council supports this transport network to enable economic activity, tourism links and social connectivity to meet community needs.
-In doing this Council contributes to the Campbelltown Community Strategic Plan, Objective 3 - An accessible City.
-More specifically, to the Strategy 3.1 - The development and implementation of infrastructure plans to support efficient movement around the City.
+In doing this Council contributes to the Campbelltown Community Strategic Plan, Outcome 2 - Places for People.
+More specifically, to the Strategy 2.2 Accessibility and connectivity.